Items in GatherContent are quite different from a traditional document, so it can be useful to know some of the details before you get started.

 Tip: You must be active in a field before you can apply formatting.

 The formatting toolbar contains all the formats you'll need to craft your item.
 You can select different heading styles and block quotes, as well as bold, underlined, italics and strikethrough.
 Bullets, ordered lists, tables and hyperlinks are also accessible from the toolbar.
 There's a clear formatting option to remove any currently applied styles.

 Any content that you paste into a GatherContent field will have the unnecessary styling removed, so you're left with content with clean HTML applied to it, ready for export into another system.

 Tip: Add en and em dashes to your content by typing two hyphens (--) and three hyphens (---) respectively.
-This is only supported in the newest version of GatherContent.

 You can add a hyperlink to text using the formatting bar.
 Links will be applied to any selected text.
 Alternatively, if you have no text selected, you'll be given the option to add text when creating a link.
 This new text will be inserted at your current caret location.